Plane disappears off South Carolina coast, FAA says

 A plane went missing Thursday while en route to the Bahamas from South Carolina and search and rescuers are investigating to determine its whereabouts.

 The Piper PA-31 Navajo, a twin-engine aircraft, departed from Robert.
-F Swinnie Airport in Georgetown County, Fox affiliate WHNS-TV reported and vanished from radar at approximately 11:45 a.m.
-Thursday.
+F Swinnie Airport in Georgetown County, Fox affiliate WHNS-TV reported.

+The plane vanished from radar around 11:30 a.m. and disappeared around 110 miles east of Charleston, the U.S. Coast Guard said.
+The aircraft reported "an in-flight emergency, lost contact on radar and notified the [Air Force Rescue Coordination Center.]

 This is a developing story; please check back for updates.